solemnwarning/mvb-extraction/README.md

 4. Set the above printer as the default printer.

 Once that is done, MMVRipper's emulated printer will receive each print from the viewer application and the PostScript will be saved to disk.

+## ocr.pl

+This script performs OCR on the screenshots of the index captured by the MMVRipper program and produces a hierarchical listing of titles within a Microsoft Multimedia Viewer index.

+## makecnt.pl

+This script takes the tree listing produced by ocr.pl, the page text dumps from MMVRipper and a flat .cnt file produced by running helpdeco on a .mvb file and attempts to reproduce the original hierarchy in a new .cnt file.